 - Drink extra water or juice.
 Do not drink water from the faucets.

 - Alcohol is forbidden at all ESO high altitude sites, not only because of its inebriating properties, but also because it can increase the risk of dehydration.

 - Never use medicinal treatment instead of descending, without consulting an ESO physician or paramedic at the site.

-- Use skin protection: for example, wear clothing that covers arms and legs, and a hat; apply a broad-spectrum sunscreen of sun protection factor 15+ liberally on areas of the body not protected by clothing, and reapply it frequently
+- Use skin protection: wear a hat and clothing that covers arms and legs; apply a broad-spectrum sunscreen of sun protection factor 15+ liberally on areas of the body not protected by clothing, and reapply it frequently.

-- Use eye protection: for example, wear UV-protection sunglasses of a wrap-around design, and a wide-brimmed sun hat.
+- Use eye protection: wear UV-protection sunglasses of a wrap-around design, and a wide-brimmed sun hat.

 For accommodation and meals you can either go to Taltal — located about 110 kilometres from Paranal to the south or go back to Antofagasta.

 For further information on Taltal, please check its official site.